Holy Schnitzel logo

 What Is Holy Schnitzel?

-Holy Schnitzel is a quick-service franchise offering kosher cuisine under strict rabbinical supervision, including sandwiches, soups, wraps, paninis, salads, proprietary dressings and toppings, desserts and beverages.
-Primary service channels are dine-in and take-out, with catering and delivery available only with the franchisor's written authorization.
-Revenue is derived from retail food and beverage sales and from authorized catering and delivery services, and Restaurants are typically located in high-traffic sites such as strip mall complexes, shopping malls, lifestyle centers or free-standing locations (typically 1,400–2,400 square feet).
+Holy Schnitzel is a quick-service franchise serving kosher sandwiches, soups, wraps, paninis, salads, proprietary dressings and toppings, desserts and beverages.
+The primary service channels are dine-in and take-out, while catering and delivery may be offered only with the franchisor's written authorization.
+Restaurants are typically located in high-traffic sites such as strip mall complexes, shopping malls, lifestyle centers, and free-standing locations, and generally require about 1,400 to 2,400 square feet.

 Holy Schnitzel Franchise: Pros and Cons